Menu Close

 Doctoral candidate, second cohort (2020-2023)

-Fassbinder Forever – Dynamics of Reputation and Canonization
+Fassbinder Forever – Remembrance and Affective Reputation

-In an epitaph on Fassbinder, Günter Rohrbach takes comfort in the notion, that directors do not die, as long as their films are alive.[2]
+In an epitaph on Fassbinder, Günter Rohrbach takes comfort in the notion, that directors do not die, as long as their films are alive.[1]
 Contrary to this, my research thesis states, that films do not die, as long as the reputation of their director is alive.
 Without doubt, Fassbinder is part of the collective memory as German director.
 However, not alone thanks to his oeuvre, but rather by what is said, written and shown about him as a person and artist: his reputation.
 What does the notion of reputation entail?
-How is a reputation built and what influence does it have on the affiliation of an artist’s relevance and accordingly to that of his work?
-How did Fassbinder contribute to the establishment of his reputation?
-And “How is One to Live if One Doesn’t Want to Die?”[3]
+How is a reputation built and what influence do affects have on the affiliation of an artist’s relevance and accordingly to that of his work?
+How did Fassbinder contribute to the establishment of his affective reputation?
+And “How is One to Live if One Doesn’t Want to Die?”[2]

 Profile